nslavov/SCP_Center/single-cell-proteomics/technology.md

 ## Parallel analysis of both single cells and peptides
 [plexDIA][plexDIA] parallelizes the analysis of both single cells and peptides.
-It quantifies about a thousand proteins per single cell while achieving 98% data completeness within a set.
-It does not use a carrier sample.
+It quantifies 1,000 - 5,000 proteins per single cell (depending on cell size and other [factors](https://youtu.be/kGNhq_8u4pE?feature=shared)) while achieving high data completeness within a set, usually above 90 %.
+It does not use a carrier sample, though it serves as a basis for [SCoPE-DIA](https://doi.org/10.1101/2024.06.17.599449), which uses an isotopologous carrier sample.

 [![Single Cell ProtEomics by plexDIA](https://scp.slavovlab.net/Figs/plexDIA_4.png){:width="80%" .center-image}](https://plexDIA.slavovlab.net)